pagehop/api.pagehopapp.com/source/page-hopping.md

 To get to the first address of your navigation procedure, you can simply write the first url to visit, or use any of the recipes at your disposal, in order to get it.

-{% note tip Shortcut for appending :l %}
-If the focus in the results, pressing ⃗ (RightArrow key) will append :l to the end of the query.
-{% endnote %}

 Having the first address selected in the results, we can get all the hyperlinks on it using the :l (Links) tool.
 And from there on, we simply pipe :l multiple times until we get where we want.

 Here is an example: